-During the regular season and playoffs, the home team is required to host green fees for the visiting team, and see that carts and food and beverages are made available for purchase by the visiting team.
+During the regular season and playoffs, the home team is required to host green fees for the visiting team, and make available carts, along with food and beverages for purchase by the visiting team.

 9. INDEXES / HANDICAPS & PAIRINGS:

 A. INDEXES / HANDICAPS: